StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 The sample files can be used with the command line options of some of the unit tests.

-# Main scripts
+# Modules
-TOMES Tool consists of two high level scripts:
+TOMES Tool consists of two high level modules:

-* tagger.py
+1. tagger.py
 	* This creates a "tagged" version of a source EAXS file.
 * entities.py
 	* This creates a Stanford CoreNLP compliant version of NER patterns from a source Microsoft Excel file.